ssricardo/openapi-board-front/README.md

-# oaboard-front
+# openApi-Center-Front

-Angular Front End for the OpenAPI Board App
+FrontEnd for the OpenAPI Center App

-It's a small standard Angular App.
+It's a standard Angular App.
 It uses Angular-cli.
 Therefore, common commands are available, like:

 > ng serve